 - Order of fields

 - Which records

 - Select Queries: “show me” the data that matches criteria; not “dangerous” because data is not changed when the query is run.

 - Action Queries: perform actions on the records specified by criteria when the query is run.
 Be cautious because data is changed when the query is run.

 - Make Table

 - Calculations may be part of select or action queries and can be calculations with existing fields or added factors such as a provided value.

 - Totals summarize data specified by a select query.

-- Parameter queries are action or select queries that prompt for criteria at the time that the queries are run.
+- Parameter queries are action or select queries that prompt for criteria when the queries are run.

 - Special queries built with a wizard, such as Find Duplicates, are also available within Access.